 Yes, it is.
-Shopify protects customer information with end-to-end encryption and stores it in its certified Level I PCI DSS compliant servers.
-Shopify is also SOC 2 Type II and SOC 3 compliant, as well as GDPR and CCPA compliant.
+Shopify protects customer information with end-to-end encryption and stores it in its certified Level I PCI DSS-compliant servers.
+Shopify is also SOC 2 Type II and SOC 3 compliant, and GDPR and CCPA compliant.
 In short, it meets and exceeds industry standards.

 No, although Shop Pay does work like PayPal checkout in terms of speed.
 However, Shop Pay is unique to Shopify and can store any credit card information.
 The two can be offered alongside each other to give your customers a choice.

 If you have a Shopify store that accepts card payments online, then Shop Pay is a simple and free tool that gives your customers an easy, secure, and fast checkout experience.
 You could also start using it if you have a Facebook or Instagram shop.
 The ease of checkout Shop Pay provides your customers more time for shopping and reduces the frustration of filling out the same information again and again.
 This makes for a better customer experience, which promotes customer loyalty.
 It’s also more secure and lets customers select their local pickup or delivery preference.

 To learn more about what Shop Pay is and how it works, log in to your Shopify account and activate it today—or learn how to set up a Shopify store.